A subtrope of Space Does Not Work That Way

-- Like every Sci-Fi show, Stargate has this.
+- Like every Sci-Fi show, Stargate SG-1 and Stargate Atlantis have this.
 However, when they use nukes, the explosions are at least spherical and without a mushroom cloud.

-- In Firefly, damaged ships simply break up, the broken parts drifting in the trajectory of the ship.
+- In Firefly, damaged ships (such as a derelict freighter blown up by an Alliance cruiser in "Bushwhacked") simply break up, with the broken parts drifting in the trajectory of the ship.

 - In Battlestar Galactica, explosions usually die out quickly and fiery explosions (which are caused by oxygen in the ships that blow up themselves - the reason why Cylon raiders hardly ever blow up but just disintegrate mostly) appear 'smeared' by velocity.
 Also, nuclear explosions do appear mostly as 'just flashes' as described above, without the trope-ish fireball and/or mushroom clouds.

-- A The Far Side strip Lampshaded this trope: A scientist jumps up in a crowded theater, yelling "Stop the movie!
+- A The Far Side strip mocked this trope (and Space Is Noisy).
+A scientist jumps up in a crowded theater, yelling "Stop the movie!
 Stop the movie!
 Explosions don't go 'boom' in a vacuum!"

 - Though the visual isn't discussed, explosions in GURPS lose about half of their power when in space due to lack of atmosphere.